StJudeWasHere/seonaut/docs/INSTALL.md

 3. **Build and Run Docker Containers**
    Run docker-compose to build and start the containers:

-   `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d --build`
+   `docker compose -f docker-compose.yml -f docker-compose.dev.yml up -d --build`

    Or use the provided Makefile to build and start the Docker containers: